Features Pricing Docs Blog Try Demo Log In Sign Up

 Run it:

 We've got our first result: an image at 1280x720 pixels.
-That's Playwright's default viewport.
-The screenshot captured only what fits in this viewport, roughly the top part of the page.
+That's Playwright's default viewport, and the screenshot only captured what fits in this viewport, roughly the top part of the page.
 Where 720 pixels ended, the image got cut off.
+Not quite what we want, so let's extend it.

 Full-page screenshot

 Usually you need the entire page, not just what fits in the window.
-Let's fix that.
 We only need to change one line:

 const { chromium } = require('playwright');